Mark-Kramer/Case-Studies-Python/content/09/.ipynb_checkpoints/point-process-glms-checkpoint.md

 Residuals represent the difference between the data and the model prediction at the level of individual data points.
 While quantities such as the deviance or KS plot are useful for getting an overall picture of how well the model fits the data as a whole, residual analysis is essential for understanding which components of a dataset are well or ill fit by the model.
 It is therefore one of the best tools for determining what is missing in a model.

-There are many types of residuals that can be computed for point process data (including raw residuals, Pearson residuals, and deviance residuals [[McCullagh & Nelder, 1989](https://doi.org/10.1201/9780203753736)]).
+There are many types of residuals that can be computed for point process data (including raw residuals, Pearson residuals, and deviance residuals <a href="https://doi.org/10.1201/9780203753736" target="blank">[McCullagh & Nelder, 1989]</a>).
 We do not go into detail about the advantages of each type of residual.
 Instead, let’s focus on one type of residual that is particularly useful for spiking data: the cumulative raw residual process.
 In continuous time, we would compute this residual process, $R(t)$, as

 $$\begin{align}
 R(t) &= \text{ total observed no. of spikes at time } t - \text{ total expected no. of spikes at time } t \\